 Adorning exterior windows with wreaths adds a festive look to your home during the winter holiday season -- and any other time of year you feel like embellishing your windows.
 You can create decorative wreaths with a fall theme, a spring theme, a patriotic theme for the Fourth of July, or to celebrate a special event such as a homecoming or wedding.
-The best method for attaching the wreaths depends on the type of windows you have, the weight of the wreath and the look you want.
+The best method for hanging wreaths on windows depends on the type of windows you have, the weight of the wreath and the look you want.

 Things You'll Need